 Staycation in Lewes

 Pronounced ‘Lewis’ (for those of you from outside of East Sussex), the historic town offers breweries, walks and castles to explore.

 Walking and activities in Lewes

-While Lewes Castle is still closed to visitors, you can enjoy the outside of it, overlooking the town.
+Lewes Castle is open again so you can enjoy the outside of it, overlooking the town as well as explore inside.
 Take in the cobbled streets and the Fifteenth Century Book Shop, specialising in second hand children’s books and collectables.
 There are lots of local shops to support, from produce and clothes to gifts.

 There are plenty of walking routes to and from the South Downs in Lewes and the picturesque River Ouse.
 Find more walking routes for Lewes.

 Eating out in Lewes

 Local pubs include the Pelham Arms and The John Harvey Tavern, opposite Harvey’s Brewery.
 The Flint Owl Bakery is perfect for breakfasts, fresh bread and sweet snacks, while popular family choices such as Fuego Lounge is also open for lunch and dinner.